 It is difficult to explain to insurers and sometimes even neurologists ( don’t get me started on how hard it is for orthopedists to follow this), but if you understand the complex processes that support sensory processing, you will be changing the background music in your clinic or your home in order to capitalize on this effect!
 I recommend the Vital Links Therapeutic Listening programs for their ease of use and child-friendly music.

 Children with hypermobility can benefit from occupational therapy sessions that provide more than a pencil grip and a seat cushion.
 All it takes is an appreciation for the sensory effects of hypermobility on function.

 Does your hypermobile child also have toileting issues?
 My e-book, The Practical Guide To Toilet Training Your Child With Low Muscle Tone, could help you make progress today!
 Many children with hypermobility also have low tone, and the theories and strategies that support stability and sensory processing are totally applicable for hypermobile kids!
-It has readiness checklists and strategies that parents can use, not platitudes like ” read your child’s signals” and “don’t push your child to train”.
+This book has readiness checklists and strategies that parents can use to make real improvements in skills, not platitudes like ” read your child’s signals” and “don’t push your child to train”.
 You will learn about the sensory, motor, and social/emotional issues that contribute to toileting delays, and how to select the right equipment, clothing, and more!

-The Practical Guide is available on my website, tranquil babies and on Amazon.com, as well as at your therapy source, a great place for therapists and parents to find exercise programs and activities for children.
+The Practical Guide is available on my website, tranquil babies and on Amazon , as well as at your therapy source, a great place for therapists and parents to find exercise programs and activities for children.